-Course selection information for the 2023 Summer Session was available in mid-March 2023, with course selection beginning March 22, 2023.
-The 2023 Fall Session and the 2024 Winter Session course list will be available July 12, 2023 on the Registrar's Office and Student Experience (ROSE) website, with course selection beginning approximately a week after release of the course timetable.
+Course selection information for the 2024 Summer session was available in mid-March 2024, with course selection beginning March 20, 2024.
+The 2024 Fall session and the 2024 Winter session course list will be available the first week of July 2024 on the Registrar's Office and Student Experience website, with course selection beginning approximately a week after release of the course timetable.